Language selection

 Message

-I am honoured to represent Canada in Brazil and to contribute to strengthening the ties that unite our countries.
-The Government of Canada has an important presence in Brazil: the Embassy in Brasília, the Consulate General in São Paulo, the Consulate General in Rio de Janeiro, as well as trade offices in the cities of Belo Horizonte, Porto Alegre and Recife and a honorary consulate in Belo Horizonte.
+It is an honour to represent Canada in Brazil and contribute to strengthening the ties that unite our two countries.
+The Government of Canada has an important presence in Brazil with our Embassy in Brasília, a Consulate General in São Paulo and a Consulate General in Rio de Janeiro, as well as trade offices in the cities of Belo Horizonte, Porto Alegre and Recife.

 Canada and Brazil share much in common.
-We are countries with vast territories overflowing with natural resources and important ecosystems.
-Our countries have well-established democratic institutions and economies anchored on the principles of free and open markets.
+We are countries with vast territories that contain significant natural resources and encompass important ecosystems.
+We have well-established and robust democratic institutions and are committed to ensuring they remain strong and resilient.
+Our economies are anchored in the principles of free and open markets.
 Our societies are a tapestry of diversity and multiculturalism woven with rich cultural contributions of Indigenous peoples and newcomers.
-I am convinced that Canada and Brazil can enrich each other by building on these common strengths.
+I am convinced that Canada and Brazil can enrich each other by building on these common strengths to foster more inclusive societies at home and abroad.

 Emmanuel Kamarianakis